DBGallery is a powerful and cost effective tool that has allowed us to share digital assets with others in our organization.

 Web server plugin

 The web server plugin enables access to the DBGallery system from the internet using web browsers.
-Meant for those with technical webserver knowledge, download and install instructions for the plugin are here.
+Meant for those with technical webserver knowledge, install instructions for the plugin: Linux or Windows.
+The plugin software is purchased separately.
+Please contact us at firstname.lastname@example.org or email@example.com for additional information.

 Turn on the Advanced Query Options (Step 1 below) and then select the In checkbox (Step 2 below) after performing a search.
 This comes in handy in situation such as: